I believe that

 - So, I took Gretchen Rubin’s quiz about The Four Tendencies, which explores how one could cultivate good habits and be more productive by getting to know oneself better.
 I came out as the ‘Rebel‘.
-I have yet to consolidate this info into something useful despite it being on my to-do list since 2015.
-I wonder why.
+That’s right, I make things hard for myself. ¯\_(ツ)_/¯

 - Apologising is one of the hardest things to do.
 I’m still learning how to do it right, but Amy Poehler’s two comparative apology letters have inspired my intent to be able to say sorry in an honest, human way.